 We have developed a range of age appropriate, creative and innovative activities for children and young people that will be fun, interactive and engaging.
 The activities also provide opportunities for sustained, purposeful interaction, with others from a different background so every child can reach their full potential.

-Our aim is that by the end of the PEACE IV Programme in December 2021, 2,772 children and young people will have taken part in projects that develop their soft skills and respect for diversity.
+Our aim is that by the end of the PEACE IV Programme, 2,772 children and young people will have taken part in projects that develop their soft skills and respect for diversity.

 |Children and young people

 ||This project will use gaming, social media and coding at after-schools, summer and Easter camps and other events to challenge attitudes about children and young people from other communities

 ||We will use creative activities and play as a way of exploring identity and culture, as well as identifying and addressing community issues.
 This project also engages with parents to address inter-generational attitudes and to break down barriers.